esphome/esphome-docs/components/climate/bang_bang.rst

 ******************

 These are triggered when the climate control swing mode is changed.
 These are ESPHome :ref:`actions <config-action>`.
+These should be used to control the fan only, if available.

 - **swing_off_action** (*Optional*, :ref:`Action <config-action>`): The action to call when the fan should remain in a stationary position.